Twint-Studio/4get/docs/configure.md

 curl: symbol lookup error: curl: undefined symbol: curl_global_trace, version CURL_OPENSSL_4
 ```

-Which sucks balls, but you should be able to run this:
+Or not...
+During testing, I've seen that sometimes curl still works for some reason.
+What really matters is the output of this command:
 ```
 root@fuckedmachine:/# php -r 'print_r(curl_version());' | grep ssl_version
     [ssl_version_number] => 0
     [ssl_version] => NSS/3.92
 ```

-It's very hacky, yes thank you for noticing.
+It **MUST** say NSS, otherwise it didn't work.
 There's also the option of using the [forked project](https://github.com/lexiforest/curl-impersonate), but that garbage doesn't support NSS.
 I'm kind of against impersonating chrome cause you never know when Google is gonna add more fingerprinting bullshit.

-If you want a functioning `curl` command line utility again, you can do the following hack:
+Appendix: If you want a functioning `curl` command line utility again in case it doesn't work anymore, you can do the following hack:

 ```
 sudo apt remove curl